yanni4night/grunt-web-stamp/README.md

 Type: `Boolean`
 Default value:  `false`

-If set true,an UNIX timestamp in 36 _hexadecimal_ will be the stamp if the file is not found.Or else nothing will be appended.
+If set true,an UNIX timestamp in 36 _hexadecimal_ will be the stamp if the file is not found.Or else nothing will be appended,and warnings is displayed.

 #### missingStamp
 Type: `Function`
 Default value: `null`

-Like [filestamp](#filestamp),but is used for missing files.This will not work if [ignoreMissing](#ignoremissing) is set to false.
+Like [filestamp](#filestamp),but is used for missing files.This will not work if [ignoreMissing](#ignoremissing) set to false.

 #### forceAbsolute
 Type: `Boolean`